jduck/bs25-slides/slides.md

   * Does it boot?
 Does my thing work?
   * Done by developers, maintainers, etc.

-Looks like a lot, but really isn't.
+Looks like a lot, but really isn't security...

 # Linux Kernel CI (I)